isatiso/node-tarpit/docs/docs/core/decorators.md

 class EmailService {
     constructor(
         private logger: LoggerService,
-        @Optional() private metrics?: MetricsService
+        @Optional() private metrics?: MetricsService  // Optional dependency ) {}
-    ) {}

     send_email(to: string, subject: string) {
         this.logger.log(`Sending email to ${to}`)

-        // Metrics service might not be available this.metrics?.increment('emails_sent')
+        // Safe to use - might be undefined this.metrics?.increment('emails_sent')
     }
 }